cap-js/docs/java/migration.md

 </dependency>
 ```

-In case your application makes use of Cloud SDK integration (`cds-integration-cloud-sdk`), no code changes in custom code should be necessary.
+In case your application uses the Cloud SDK integration package (`cds-integration-cloud-sdk`), no code changes in your custom code should be necessary.